balanced/balanced.github.com/_posts/2014-01-22-push-to-cards.md

 [![Crowdtilt](/img/blogimages/crowdtilt_logo.jpg)](https://www.crowdtilt.com/)

-Crowdtilt let's you crowdfund *anything*.
+Crowdtilt lets you crowdfund *anything*.
 They are the company behind Crowdhoster--the platform that powers our crowdfunding campaign.
 Crowdtilt is also a current Balanced customer.
 James and Khaled, the co-founders of Crowdtilt, have shared with me on numerous occasions how annoying it was for their customers to have to hunt down their bank account information.
-Their [iPhone app](https://itunes.apple.com/us/app/crowdtilt-do-more-together/id691096785?mt=8) let's you launch a crowdfunding campaign in under a minute.
+Their [iPhone app](https://itunes.apple.com/us/app/crowdtilt-do-more-together/id691096785?mt=8) lets you launch a crowdfunding campaign in under a minute.
 Now, they're going to reduce the friction even further.

 [![InstantCab](/img/blogimages/instantcab_logo.jpg)](http://instantcab.com/)